xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-30-family-skramzmas-dinner.md

 ![decorating1](/images/decorating1.JPG)

 <p class="show-intro">
-we were busily lighting candles, setting the table, and ensuring all of the food was ready to serve. sienna arranged some vegan cheese & sriracha in the shape of some snowmen, with peppercorn eyes. we also made a last minute tropical punch, made of tropical juice, ginger beer, and sprite, filled with pieces of mango and one strawberry.
+we were busily lighting candles, setting the table, and ensuring all of the food was ready to serve. sienna arranged some vegan cheese & sriracha in the shape of some snowmen, with peppercorn eyes. we also made a last minute punch, made from tropical juice, ginger beer, and sprite, and filled with pieces of mango and a strawberry.
 </p>

 <div class="gallery">